-4.13 DYNAMIC LOAD MANAGEMENT (DLM)
+3.14 DYNAMIC LOAD MANAGEMENT (DLM)

-4.13.1 DYNAMIC LOAD MANAGEMENT (DLM) FUNCTIONALITY
+3.14.1 DYNAMIC LOAD MANAGEMENT (DLM) FUNCTIONALITY

 Dynamic Load Management (DLM) is based on a grouping of loads that share a specific critical equipment, such as a fuse.
-Each connection group is based on one master device (charging station or load interface) in the connection group.
+Each load management group is based on one master device (charging station or load interface) in the load management group.
 The master device should preferably be the connection point for internet, but this is not a requirement.
 Any single unit of the group can be an internet connectivity point and act as communication master to a group.
-The connection group is also defined by a maximum current, which is typically the same size as the fuse that is to be protected from overload.
+The load management group is also defined by a maximum current, which is typically the same size (Ampere) as the fuse that is to be protected from overload.

-The connection group either consists of either 1 or several charging station(s), where the real current is calculated as the sum of all charging station currents, or several charging stations together with other loads.
-If the connection group consists of other loads as well, then the real current needs to be monitored, using a load interface.
-The load interface acts as DLM master of this connection group.
+The load management group either consists of either 1 or several charging station(s), where the real current is calculated as the sum of all charging station currents, or several charging stations together with other loads.
+If the load management group consists of other loads as well, then the real current needs to be monitored, using a load interface.
+The load interface acts as DLM master of this load management group.
 The charging stations (and possible subgroups) will share the remaining current (unused fuse capacity) to prevent overload.